applecrusher/jfkfiles/README.md

 ### 10. Add the PDFs to your local file system

-Copy and extract the ZIP file in the root folder of your website
+Copy and extract the ZIP file in the root folder of your website, located here as well: https://jfkdocsearch.com/jfk_documents_original.zip

 ### 11. Building the LLM (TODO)